oatlog/oatlog/doc/planning_report/main.typ

 // e-class = variabel = element of a tuple in a relation

 = Distributive law example <rosettaexample>
-#todo[Matti: The explanation in the Appendix is useful but a good explanation should be integrated in the thesis proper (referring to previous example in appendix)]

 == Egglog
 As an example, a Rule for the distributive law, $(a + b) * c = a * c + b * c$ for Egglog, Eqlog, Rust pseudocode, and SQL pseudocode.